abdollahpour/micro-image-manager/README.md

 * Convert images to different formats and sizes for different target browser and mobile
 * Crop & resize images
 * Optimize images (jpeg & webp)
-* Distributed images resources over your cluster using MongoDB replica
+* Distributed images using Persistance Storage

 # How to use it
 micro-image-manager bring two endpoints: